 Hang some linen

 Linen is nice.
 It reminds me of the Mediterranean, summer, and the inner workings of Nancy Meyers’ mind.
-Hang some in your bathroom to be reminded of these pleasantries as you shower. from Restoration Hardware is a cool, unexpected shower curtain that looks grownup, but not old.
-For anything else that requires hanging, you’ll need a towel rack. foots the bill, and since it leans against the wall instead of attaching to it, it’s rental apartment-friendly.
+Hang some in your bathroom to be reminded of these pleasantries as you shower.
+This guy from Restoration Hardware is a cool, unexpected shower curtain that looks grownup, but not old.
+For anything else that requires hanging, you’ll need a towel rack.
+This ladder foots the bill, and since it leans against the wall instead of attaching to it, it’s rental apartment-friendly.